Build Your Credit Score in Canada: Newcomer Checklist (2026)

 How often should I check?

-FCAC recommends checking your credit report at least once a year from each of the two credit bureaus (Equifax and TransUnion) to detect errors and signs of identity theft [4].
-In other words, you should pull a report from both Equifax and TransUnion at least once per year - not just one of them.
-A practical approach: check one bureau, then wait six months and check the other, so you are reviewing a report roughly every six months.
+FCAC recommends checking your credit report at least once a year from both bureaus to detect errors and signs of identity theft [4].
+A practical approach: check one bureau, then wait six months and check the other.

 What is on a credit report?